Creating labs with checker

 Expressing correct answer patterns

-Correct answer patterns are expressed using a preprocessed form of JavaScript regular expression (regex) patterns.
+The patterns used for correct and hints are expressed using a preprocessed form of JavaScript regular expression (regex) patterns.

 Quick introduction to regular expressions (regexes)